SovereignShop/manifold/README.md

 For more detailed documentation, please refer to the C++ API.

+### Java / Clojure

+Unofficial java bindings are currently maintained in [a fork](https://github.com/SovereignShop/manifold).

+There is also a Clojure [library](https://github.com/SovereignShop/clj-manifold3d).

 ### Windows Shenanigans

 Windows users should build with `-DBUILD_SHARED_LIBS=OFF`, as enabling shared